TESTIMONIES

 Testimonials:

-On my visit to many two room shacks of families that were moved from the refugee camp into the city by Giving Refugees Hope in Uganda, the living conditions of Jen and her three children were much less than bare minimum any human being should have to bare, its consisted of a rusty metal stairs outside to the level of her residence ( if you can call it that, at the small landing , a rusty gate ( for a door ) where she was hand washing her family clothes in an old plastic basin in an open area about 5 feet wide and about 7 feet long with and where to stand.
-A Blanket instead of a door was the entrance to their one room living eating and sleeping area (about 10 feet wide by about 7 long) all four of them slept on concreate floor (the only furniture in that room was 2 crude home made small benches).
-I was very humbled witnessing these crude conditions everyday (may be more than once) she would drag up these metal stairs their 5 gallon yellow water can ( probably weighing about 60 pounds) for drinking and washing clothes.
-I cant even imagine what we all take for granted! no running water, no bathroom, no table to eat at, no chairs or coach, no counter to prepare a meal at and no food insight!
+On my visit to many two-room shacks of families that were moved from the refugee camp into the city by Giving Refugees Hope in Uganda, the living conditions of Jen and her three children were much less than bare minimum any human being should have to bare, its consisted of a rusty metal stairs outside to the level of her residence ( if you can call it that, at the small landing , a rusty gate ( for a door ) where she was hand washing her family clothes in an old plastic basin in an open area about 5 feet wide and about 7 feet long with and where to stand.
+A Blanket instead of a door was the entrance to their one-room living, eating, and sleeping area (about 10 feet wide by about 7 long) all four of them slept on concrete floor (the only furniture in that room was two crude homemade small benches).
+I was very humbled witnessing these crude conditions.
+Every day (maybe more than once) she would drag up these metal stairs their 5-gallon yellow water can ( probably weighing about 60 pounds) for drinking and washing clothes.
+I can't even imagine what we all take for granted!
+No running water, no bathroom, no table to eat at, no chairs or couch, no counter to prepare a meal at and no food in sight!
 Not even the bare minimum.
 I have never witnessed such poverty outside a refugee camp.
-She smiled and invited us in and we sat on the crude little benches yet, in all this she was very welcoming and hospitable for our visiting her and her family since our visit Jenn and her family moved into a ground level house with a mattress and her children attends a school close by getting two meals a day and uniform each.
-What a great improvement to all of their lives, we thank God for all who made this reality Jenn and her family know leaving in the safe environment.
+She smiled and invited us in, and we sat on the crude little benches, yet, in all this, she was very welcoming and hospitable for our visiting her and her family.
+Since our visit, Jenn and her family moved into a ground-level house with a mattress, and her children attend a school close by, getting two meals a day and a uniform each.
+What a great improvement to all of their lives!
+We thank God for all who made this a reality.
+Jenn and her family are now in a safe environment.

 Jennifer Banas (Medical Counselor & Representative)